South Africa Silver Linings in times of COVID-19

 However, if we did accidentally get too close, surprising both parties, most animals hastily made their retreat.
 Or, as in the case of a female leopard I encountered one afternoon, only a few meters from our hut, made it clear in no uncertain terms that one of us had to back off.
 On that occasion, I was more than happy to oblige.

 Her face screwed up as our eyes met, and her low growl certainly disclosed her unease.
-Those few backward steps towards the hut seemed like an eternity.
+Those few backward steps toward the hut seemed like an eternity.
 After I was out of sight, she made her way back towards the river, continuing to grumble about the incident.
-I would have liked to tell her that I was none too impressed with the situation either, but she didn’t seem in quite the right frame of mind.
+I would have liked to tell her that I was not too impressed with the situation either, but she didn’t seem to be in quite the right frame of mind.

 South Africa Nature Grounds the Heart, Spirit, and Soul